deepchecks/deepchecks/docs/source/user-guide/vision/vision_properties.rst

 model performance.
 They might come handy in a few situations:

 1. New unlabeled data: To approximate how your model will work on the new data, since you don't have labels in order to do a performance check.
-If the new data's properties are different by a large margin from the train's properties, then it might indicate the model will have harder time inferring on it.
+If there is a significant drift between the new data's properties and the train's properties, then it might indicate the model's predictions will be less accurate.
 2. Low test performance: If your model is having low performance on your test data, a good step in debugging it is to check the drift of different properties between the train and the test.
 If there are some properties with a high drift it might help you pinpoint to a relevant causes of the model's low performance.
-3. Find leakage in the model: Sometimes the model training might be affected the properties we are not aware of, and that aren't the core objective we are aiming to learn.
+3. Find bias in the data: Sometimes the model training might be affected the properties we are not aware of, and that aren't the core objective we are aiming to learn.
 For example, in a classification dataset of wolves and dogs photographs, if only wolves are photographed in the snow, the brightness of the image may be used to predict the label "wolf" easily.
 In this case, a model might not learn to discern wolf from dog by the animal's